The Benefits of Switching to a Cloud PBX Phone System

 Caroline: They’re great benefits.
 Thanks, David.

-You know what I hear the benefits of the cloud-based PBX system and like anything it’s an evolution, isn’t it?
-As markets change, as innovation comes into play as we look at new innovation, we’re always improving the service offerings and the products available.
+You know what I hear the benefits of the cloud-based PBX system, and like anything, it’s an evolution.
+As markets change, as innovation comes into play as we look at innovation, we’re always improving the service offerings and the products available.
 And, I think cloud-based systems have just moved into that space of delivering something that we wouldn’t have necessarily had access to before, and it’s far superior to legacy systems and what’s been available to businesses previously in terms of their office phone systems.

-David: Yeah, and that’s the beauty when the technology is actually built for firstly a cloud offering.
-Secondly, for innovation, you find the enhancements, and the ongoing features and functionality gradually are always released in tune with what businesses are demanding are required to operate and what it is necessary for companies to be competitive with other organisations.
+David: Yeah, and that’s the beauty when the technology is built for firstly a cloud offering.
+Secondly, for innovation, you find the enhancements, and the ongoing features and functionality gradually are always released in tune with what businesses are demanding are required to operate and what companies must be competitive with other organisations.
 The alternative to going with on-premise systems, it’s always a matter of initiating that step as opposed to proactive with cloud PBX.
-There’s a little bit of reactive ness happening with on-premise telephone systems where you’ve got a product, you’ve invested in a product, it’s sitting in your comms room, but does the business know what the next features are that are coming out?
+There’s a little bit of reactiveness happening with on-premise telephone systems where you’ve got a product, you’ve invested in a product, it’s sitting in your comms room, but does the business know what the next features are that are coming out?
 Does the business have to initiate that conversation with the vendor?
 That’s not necessary with cloud PBX.
 You get all the features always coming out.
-You don’t need to worry about what new features need to be implemented to be able to take advantage of the new technologies out there.
+You don’t need to worry about what new features need to be implemented to be able to take advantage of the latest technologies out there.

 Caroline: And a key to what you’ve just mentioned is also the businesses are demanding this evolution too, so that they can operate more efficiently and more cost-effectively.
 So, this is a perfect solution for that.